 Fireworks, picnics, and other Fourth of July festivities can be great fun for people; but can be especially frightening and even dangerous for animals.
 Loud noises from exploding fireworks, unfamiliar guests, as well as fire hazards and holiday food can result in stress and injury to pets.
 So it's important to keep your pets safe during Fourth of July celebrations.

 “Make sure pets are safely secured indoors and in a cool place if left at home during Fourth of July celebrations,” said Dr. Sarah Tauber, a veterinarian at DoveLewis Emergency Animal Hospital.
 “Keep your dogs on a leash if you’re out watching fireworks, and keep a safe distance away from any live fireworks shows.”

-- Fireworks: Animals can mistake fireworks in shiny packaging for food.
-Fireworks are poisonous to pets, and should be kept out of reach.
+- Fireworks danger - Animals can mistake fireworks in shiny packaging for food.
 Additionally, flames from falling fireworks and sparklers can burn pets.

 - Safely secure pets indoors while fireworks are going off.
 If you have to take your dog outside, make sure to use a leash.